ayush013/ngx-quill-upload/README.md

 ## Features

 - Written in typescript
-- Bundled in both FESM2015 and UMD formats (Yayy Ivy!)
+- Bundled in both FESM2015 and UMD formats
 - Just 6.4KB (2.4 KB gzipped)
 - Gives you full control over API call, upload to S3 or server as required
 - Supports png, jpg and jpeg for image uploads